Clemapfel/douyin_scraper/README.md

 ```
 ### 2. Specify Metadata Filter

-Past json keys into a file, henceforth assumed to be `douying_scraper/filter.txt`.
+Paste json keys into a file, henceforth assumed to be `douying_scraper/filter.txt`.
+These keys govern what keys fill be
+extracted from the raw metadata.

 Example:
 ```